tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 ---

 The GRID system is a framework for frictionless Zettelkasten organisation.
 It defines a set of rules for note creation and note tagging that suppress the need for content categorisation.
+The goal is to strike the balance between cognitive friction when writing, and observability when managing, searching, reading and navigating.

 An example of content categorisation is the question, "Which topic does this note relate to?".

-The lack of categorisation helps reduce cognitive friction (not losing the train of thought) and promotes a focus on the core principle of how the Zettelkasten method creates value, inter-note linking.
+A lack of categorisation helps reduce cognitive friction (not losing the train of thought) and promotes a focus on the core principle of how the Zettelkasten method creates value, inter-note linking.